Mortgage

 Housing counseling

-You can reach out to a housing counselor approved by the U.S. Department of Housing and Urban Development (HUD) if you’re struggling to pay your mortgage and are looking for foreclosure prevention options.
+You can reach out to a housing counselor approved by the U.S. Department of Housing and Urban Development (HUD) if you’re struggling to pay your mortgage and want to avoid foreclosure.

 Mortgage forbearance